jrie/ReLayX2/README.md

 `[Backspace]` Clears all saved data

-`[L]` Create or rename a labeled item if selected, this works only in the browser at the moment.
+`[L]` Create or rename a labeled item if selected.
 If nothing is selected, turns label rendering on or off.

+### Image import

+Images can be imported by using drag an drop.
+In order to import a image, select a container where the image should become placed and drag and drop the desired image into the window.
+In order to see the image, you have then to deselect the container (active selection overrides the image display for the item).